Doxycycline for Chlamydia

 -

-“It is important to take the entire course of treatment of doxycycline, even if your symptoms have gone away or you start to feel better.
+“It is important to take the full dose of doxycycline for chlamydia by finishing your treatment course, even if your symptoms have gone away or you start to feel better.
 If you do not finish your course of treatment, your symptoms could return, and the bacteria could become more resistant to future treatment.” – Dr Brenda Ikeji, Medical Editor

 -